luciag24/luciag24/README.md

 - 👀 I’m interested in software development and improving my skills in Java.
 - 🌱 I’m currently learning Java, Spring Boot,and frontend frameworks like React:
 - 💞️ I’m looking to collaborate on my personal projects.
-- 📫 How to reach me:
-- ⚡ Fun fact: I once debugged an error for hours, only to realize it was a missing semicolon!
 - I love coffee.
 When I've got a cup of coffee, I have all the time in the world for coding.

 <!---